-If you’re a researcher interested in using Lookit to run your own developmental studies, here’s how you get started!
+If you’re a researcher currently running online studies and interested in joining the new improved Children Helping Science platform, here’s how you get started!

 Please fill out this form for an invite.

-Slack is our primary means of communication about new features, best practices, etc. It’s also where you should go with any questions or technical support requests.
-There are a lot of participating researchers (over 400 at last count!) who may be able to help!
+Slack is our primary means of communication about new features, best practices, etc. It’s also where you should go with any questions or technical support requests, and for peer review from other researchers.
+There are a lot of participating researchers (over 800 at last count!) who may be able to help!

 If you also want to receive updates about Lookit via email, please join the lookit-research list as well.